KILTprotocol/docs/docs/develop/05_builtonkilt.md

 ---
-id: showcase
+id: builtonkilt
-title: Showcase
+title: Built on KILT
 ---

 import ThemedImage from '@theme/ThemedImage';
 import LogoText from '@site/src/components/LogoText';

-This section contains a non-exhaustive list of apps, wallets and websites that integrate KILT.
+This section contains a non-exhaustive list of apps, wallets and websites that are built on KILT.
-If you are missing from the list and want to be added, you are welcome to [open a PR](https://github.com/KILTprotocol/docs/edit/develop/docs/develop/showcase.md).
+If you are missing from the list and want to be added, you are welcome to [open a PR](https://github.com/KILTprotocol/docs/edit/develop/docs/develop/05_builtonkilt.md).

 ## Wallets